openair-collective/openair-cyan/README.md

 </div>

 # Purpose
-This portable system operates at a small enough scale to empower individuals to tangibly offset a piece of their emissions.
+This portable system operates at a small enough scale to empower individuals to tangibly experience carbon removal.
 It is also designed to get people actively thinking and sharing their carbon footprint and their role in the carbon cycle.

 You can take a 5-minute tour of a Cyan system and learn more about the details of the project here: